+'''

+QgsMessageLog.logMessage("Your plugin code has been executed correctly", \

+QgsMessageLog.INFO)

-''' You can optionally pass a 'tag' and a 'level' parameters QgsMessageLog.logMessage("Your plugin code has been executed correctly", 'MyPlugin', QgsMessageLog QgsMessageLog.logMessage("Your plugin code might have some problems", level=QgsMessageLog.WARNING QgsMessageLog.logMessage("Your plugin code has crashed!", level=QgsMessageLog.CRITICAL) '''
+QgsMessageLog.logMessage("Your plugin code might have some problems", \

+'''

+'''

+QgsMessageLog.WARNING)

+QgsMessageLog.logMessage("Your plugin code has crashed!", \

+QgsMessageLog.CRITICAL)

+'''

-12.3.
-Logging 53
+11.3.
+Logging 51

 Developing Python Plugins

 It is possible to create plugins in Python programming language.
 In comparison with classical plugins written in C++ these should be easier to write, understand, maintain and distribute due the dynamic nature of the Python language.